 It was easy to get a bus to and from Varadero from Havana and we ended up staying longer than we expected as the beach is soooo nice!

-Every other town/city in Cuba has passion and life and culture and music so it is worth exploring, we spent a month in Cuba total and easily could have stayed longer. over 4 years ago
+Every other town/city in Cuba has passion and life and culture and music so it is worth exploring, we spent a month in Cuba total and easily could have stayed longer. almost 5 years ago

 Cuba is amazing!!
 I have been twice and hope to go again twice a year for a very long time.
 So beautiful, the people are hilarious and the food can be quite good:) As well, the dancing and music is fantastic--the Tropicana really is the best show on earth--an absolute must see:)